-We shouldn’t be surprised at the number of security breaches that have already happened in 2017, looking back at the hacking statistics from 2015 and 2016.
-Nor should we be surprised about how rapidly cybersecurity attackers are evolving their techniques to affect more computers and devices than ever before.
+We shouldn’t be surprised at the number of security breaches that occurred in 2017.
+Nor should we be surprised at how rapidly cybersecurity attack techniques evolve to affect more computers and devices than ever before.
 Hackers’ reaches will only keep expanding as time goes on.

 Reflecting on Hacking Statistics From 2015 and 2016